ga53kaj/TUM-2018-Deep-Learning/exercise_3/README.md

 - understand the architecture of Convolutional Neural Networks and train gain experience with training these models on data
+- CNN for object detection (from MNIST to ImageNet), visualizing CNN (DeepDream)
 - have experience with PyTorch framework